Jotin Bhattacharya

 Jotin Bhattacharya (ज्योतिन भट्टाचार्य) was an Indian classical sarod player.
 Jyotin was a disciple of Allauddin Khan.

 Early life and education

 Bhattacharya was born in 1926 in Varanasi in a Bengali family.
 He attended C.M.
 Anglo Bengali College and subsequently attained bachelor's, master's and MPhil degrees from the Benaras Hindu University before starting his eight-year music training from Allauddin Khan.
 During his training under Allauddin Khan, Bhattacharya also served him as a secretary and handled all his correspondences.

 Bhattacharya performed at the Baba Allauddin Khan Music Foundation in the Poorva Sanskritik Kendra, Laxmi Nagar, Delhi.

 Album

-In 1974, HMV released Bhattacharya's first album, Sarod, in LP record format.
+In 1974, His Master's Voice released Bhattacharya's first album, Sarod, in LP record format.

 Books

 Bhattacharya wrote three books (all about Allauddin Khan).